ga4gh-beacon/B2RI_Documentation/docs/faq.md

 Nope.
 The indexes are created during the first load of key/values and updated automatically on every insert operation.
 Next attempts for re-indexing are simply [discarded by MongoDB](https://www.mongodb.com/docs/manual/reference/method/db.collection.createIndex/?_ga=2.111853831.262597912.1652622239-541609842.1652622239) (i.e., the operation is **idempotent**).

-### For the CINECA synthetic cohort EUROPE UK1, I could only download the VCF for `chr22` from the installation links.
-Can I get the VCF for whole genome?
+### Where do I get the WGS VCF for the he CINECA synthetic cohort EUROPE UK1?

-Yes, but you need to request access and download it from the [EGA](https://ega-archive.org/datasets/EGAD00001006673).
-The VCF file contains WGS for 2,504 fake individuals (~20G).
-See more information [here](./synthetic-dataset.md).
+You can download [chr22](https://github.com/mrueda/beacon2-ri-tools/tree/main/CINECA_synthetic_cohort_EUROPE_UK1#external-files-crg-public-ftp-site) from our FTP site.
+If you need the WGS, you must request access and download it from the [EGA](https://ega-archive.org/datasets/EGAD00001006673).
+The VCF file contains WGS data for 2,504 synthetic individuals (~20 GB).
+For more information, see [this document](./synthetic-dataset.md).

 ## Beacon v2 API